We build novel imaging technologies

 Creating impactful technology is our passion

-The Lew Lab presented several posters at BPS 2022 in San Francisco:
+The Lew Lab presented several exciting posters and talks at BPS 2023 in San Diego:

 - Congratulations to Tingting, who has received a 2023 Travel Award to present at the Annual Meeting!

 - Weiyan presented “Single-Molecule Orientation-Localization Microscopy Resolves the Nanoscale Organization of Self-Assembled Peptides,” Poster 627-Pos / B448 in Optical Microscopy and Superresolution Imaging I on Sunday, Feb 19 [Abstract]